 Washington State Human Rights Commission for more information (toll free at 1.800.233.3247).

 Assessment of Fair Housing (AFH)

-Assessment of Fair Housing was submitted to the US Department of Housing and Urban Development (HUD).
+Assessment of Fair Housing was accepted by the US Department of Housing and Urban Development (HUD) on December 13, 2017.

 The AFH is designed to identify fair housing issues in the community, determine the factors that significantly contribute to the identified issues, and develop a plan to overcome them.
 Many thanks to all who submitted a comment, completed a survey or attended the public hearing.
 All comments have been addressed within the final version of the AFH, which is available now.
 The public comment period is closed and the final version of the 2018-2022